Jukka Haavisto

-Juhani "Jukka" Haavisto (born June 5, 1930 in Alajärvi, Finland) is a Finnish musician with the honorary title of music councilor.
-He has also worked as an entrepreneur in advertising business from 1959 to the 1990s, when he retired.
+Juhani "Jukka" Haavisto (5 June 1930 – 24 November 2023) was a Finnish musician with the honorary title of music councilor.
+He also worked as a businessman in advertising business from 1959 to the 1990s, when he retired.
 However, he is perhaps best known for his work as a songwriter and for having played the vibraphone and the accordion in numerous bands.

 Biographical details

 Jukka Haavisto passed the matriculation exams in Kauhava in 1948 and studied to become a teacher, graduating from the Jyväskylä Pedagogical Institute in 1956.
 He worked in the advertising agency SEK from 1959 to 1968, in the end as the person in charge of liaisons.
 After that he worked in the advertising agency Artifex as the vice-CEO until 1978.
 He founded his own advertising agency PRAX in 1975, and worked there in the capacity of CEO and chairman.

 Career as a musician

 Haavisto performed publicly for the first time at the age of 10, when he played a harmonica together with a friend in a broadcast by Yle.
 He had received the harmonica as a Christmas present from his mother the previous Christmas, on the very same day when his father was killed in the Winter War at Taipaleenjoki.
 Haavisto’s dearest genre in music became swing, which he played with the accordion and the vibraphone.

-Haavisto’s most important bands have been the Happy Swing Band, the Jukka Haavisto Band and the Haavisto Swingers.
+Haavisto’s most important bands were the Happy Swing Band, the Jukka Haavisto Band and the Haavisto Swingers.

 Haavisto performed publicly for the last time on 27 February 2020.
-He has been suffering from borreliosis and his hands no longer execute the orders coming from the brain to perfection.
+He had been suffering from borreliosis and his hands no longer executed the orders coming from the brain to perfection.
 He had already made the decision to retire as a musician, but when he was listening to the Happy Swing Band, he felt that he had to perform once more with his friends.
 He played a vibraphone solo, “which went relatively well, considering the circumstances.
 But a promise of playing relatively well is not enough for a new start. […] I decided that it is better to quit out of my own accord, not when I’m forced to, demanded by the public.”

-Haavisto is pleased to see the talent of the new generations of jazz musicians in Finland.
+Haavisto was pleased to see the talent of the new generations of jazz musicians in Finland.
 “I’m exhilarated to see these new generations, which have raised the Finnish jazz to new national and international levels.
 Finnish jazz is no longer based on imitation, not even on copying from one’s idols.”